hollowed out to fit their rifles"

-If you're feeling clever, you can make sure that the object you are hiding goes into a hollow book of an appropriate genre or title: A secret locket in a romance novel, a safe key hidden in a book on finance, or the example below from The Matrix
+If you're feeling clever, you can make sure that the object you are hiding goes into a hollow book of an appropriate genre or title: A secret locket in a romance novel, or a safe key hidden in a book on finance.

 - In the UK, a commercial for the board game Cluedo (aka Clue in North America) showed Miss Scarlet retrieving the revolver from a hollow book in the library.

-- A Detective Conan case revolves around drugs hidden not in a book, but a "fake book" that has four sealed edges.
+- A Case Closed case revolves around drugs hidden not in a book, but a "fake book" that has four sealed edges.

 - Jin-Roh: The Wolf Brigade.
 The protagonist keeps a Walther PPK hidden in a book.

-- In Pokémon Special, it's revealed that Roxanne hides Pokeballs in the book she always carries.
+- In Pokémon Adventures, it's revealed that Roxanne hides Pokeballs in the book she always carries.

 - In Trigun, a variation on the standard gun-in-the-Bible occurs when that big heavy cross Wolfwood has been lugging around with him everywhere turns out to not only to BE a BFG in its own right but to also CONTAIN a plethora of hand pistols as well.
 "It's heavy because it's so full of mercy", right...